pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

 ![All RHEL 8 Enabled Repositories](/images/sat20.png)

 We will now enable some RHEL 7 repositories.
-This time enter RHEL 7 in the search field, click the Search button and then toggle Recommended Repositories switch to On.
+Enter RHEL 7 in the Available search field, click the Search button and then toggle Recommended Repositories switch to On.

 ![Red Hat Repositories Search Results RHEL 7](/images/sat21.png)